Tugbars/ARIMA-in-C/README.md

 - **Forecast Recovery:**
   When differencing is applied to the series (to achieve stationarity), forecasts are initially generated on the differenced scale.
 The `recoverForecast()` function integrates these forecasts (via cumulative summation) and adds back drift information so that the final predictions are on the original scale.

-### Upsides and Downsides

-- **Upside:**
-  - The AR part is estimated robustly via OLS.
-  - The use of adaptive gradient descent for the MA part is straightforward and adaptable to small datasets.

-- **Downside:**
-  - The separate estimation of AR and MA components may introduce bias compared to a full maximum likelihood joint estimation.
-  - The gradient descent algorithm can be sensitive to initial conditions, learning rate adjustments, and may converge slowly in some cases.